-Verizon currently sports the greatest coverage and network reliability among the four major carriers.
+Verizon Wireless currently sports the greatest coverage and network reliability among the four major carriers.
 Unfortunately, according to Bloomberg, the company is risking its quality coverage since it has unleashed its own unlimited data plan.
 According to Recon Analytics LLC analyst Roger Entner:

 "An unlimited offer is dangerous.
 If they sign up a lot of people, it will congest the network, and they run the risk of people saying 'the network sucks'."

-Nevertheless and throughout 2016, Verizon remains the undisputed champion when it comes to coverage and network reliability, sitting at a 95.2 RootScore according to RootMetrics.
+Nevertheless and throughout 2016, Verizon remained the undisputed champion when it comes to coverage and network reliability, sitting at a 95.2 RootScore according to RootMetrics.
 This score includes metro, state, and national levels.
 In fact, Verizon has gone so far as to launch "LTE in Rural America," which covers potentially 2.7 million users over 225,000 miles within 169 rural counties.